Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 18-13 Moscow time

-Kapustin Yar successful launch Rocket, probably "Topol-E".
-"The purpose of the launch was to test the promising combat equipment of intercontinental ballistic missiles.
-The training warhead of the missile hit a conditional target at the Sary-Shagan training ground ().
+Kapustin Yar successful launch The rocket is probably Topol-E. “The purpose of the launch was to test the advanced combat equipment of intercontinental ballistic missiles.
+The training warhead of the missile hit a conditional target at the Sary-Shagan test site with specified accuracy.

 113 30.10.2015 Plesetsk successful launch Successful launch as part of the training of the strategic forces control system.